Historic Virginia: Jamestown, Williamsburg, Monticello & More!

 GRATUITIES/ITEMS INCLUDED IN PRICE

 The traditional end-of-tour gratuity to your tour director is not included.
 If you feel your Tour Director helped you enjoy your tour, we suggest you enclose a gratuity in an envelope and present it individually at the end of the tour.
 Simply as a guideline, one may consider a per person, per day gratuity of $8.00 per tour guide as an average to be modified by one’s own personal experience.
 All hotel porterage and airport skycap (when available) fees are included.
 We also include the gratuities for the coach/livery drivers.
-Maid tips are not included.
+Hotel housekeeping tips are not included.

 For your convenience, we have a (round-tour) door-to-door pickup service with each multi-day tour.
 (This service is not available to all clients depending on your location.)
 Approximately 2 to 3 days prior to the departure date you will receive a call from our office and we will tell you your assigned pickup time.
 (These times can vary up to 15 minutes depending on traffic.)